 Stonbury are immensely proud to be supporting our clients across the UK at such a crucial time and have been designated as 'key workers' by DEFRA and the UK water utility companies.
 Our teams are working tirelessly to help secure and maintain drinking water supplies, ensuring clean and safe drinking water is provided without interruption to critical services such as our hospitals as well as the general public.
 Now more than ever, the safety and wellbeing of our staff is of the utmost importance and we have adapted our safe working practices to ensure social distancing precautions are in place and that the correct hygiene practices are being followed.
 Safety is our priority, and we endeavour to make sure everyone at Stonbury goes home safe to their family.

-Excavation works were completed on the roof and the top screed layer was broken out to expose the roof joints, where the sealant had deteriorated.
-This was carried out manually due to client restrictions, which do not permit the use of any diesel-powered equipment on the roofs of clean water reservoirs.
+The scope involved the complete excavation of the roof and the top screed layer, to expose the roof joints where the sealant had deteriorated.
+This was carried out by hand to avoid the potential contamination from diesel-powered equipment on the roofs of clean water reservoirs.

-The scope of works also included the removal of the existing handrail and baffle curtain, which was made up of plastic corrugated sheeting and fixed into place with a steel frame.
+The scope also included the removal of the existing handrail and baffle curtain, which was made up of plastic corrugated sheeting and fixed into place on a badly corroded steel frame.
 A new thermoplastic curtain was installed, along with a new stainless-steel handrail to ensure safe access and egress for future maintenance and testing.

-On completion of the refurbishment works, an inundation test was successfully carried out and a final inspection was completed alongside the client.
-The team received extremely positive feedback and the client was happy for the concrete reinstatement to be completed.
+On completion of the refurbishment works, an inundation test was successfully carried out, and a final inspection was completed with the client.